yafraorg/yafra/org.yafra.tdb.setup/db/abstract/README.txt

 The def_* files are for global initialization of the database tables.

-The dbe_* are the CORE files to generate a MARCO POLO TO database.
+The dbe_* are the CORE files to generate a travelDB database.

 31. January 2004